 With the countdown to free agency in its final stages, it's time to take a look at the Denver Broncos' top needs in the open market.

-The Broncos are expected to aggressive once the signings formally begin Tuesday.
-Their executive vice president of football operations/general manager John Elway has repeatedly made clear he believes free agency is the time to shop for need, and the draft is then the time to secure potential long-term Broncos who were the best picks on the board when their picks arrived.
+The Broncos are expected to aggressive and active once the signings formally begin on March 11th.
+Their executive vice president of football operations/general manager John Elway has repeatedly made clear he believes free agency is the time to shop for need and the draft is the time to secure potential long-term Broncos who were the best picks on the board when their picks arrived.

-Plenty of folks in the league say they expect the Broncos to buzz in early for some specific targets, then back off to finish out with shorter-term deals weeks later after the initial wave of signings has passed.
+Expect the Broncos to buzz in early for some specific targets and then back off to finish out with shorter-term deals weeks later after the initial waves of signings have passed.

-It was a profile they used last season when they moved quickly to sign Louis Vasquez, Wes Welker, Terrance Knighton and Dominique Rodgers-Cromartie, then waited to add players like Shaun Phillips, Stewart Bradley, Quentin Jammer and Steve Vallos.
+It was a profile they used last season when they moved quickly to sign Louis Vasquez, Wes Welker, Terrance Knighton and Dominique Rodgers-Cromartie and then waited to add players like Shaun Phillips, Stewart Bradley, Quentin Jammer and Steve Vallos.